jross365/LMStudio-Client/Docs/Dev-Journal.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 08/08/2024
+I'm making additional solid progress on the User Guide.
+I have a few more instructionals to put into the **history-and-dialog.md** file, and that will knock out another whole section to write about.

+⬜️ I need to strip out all manual parameters which provide inputs to the History File.

+⬜️ In my code, I throw an error that states to **Run Import-ConfigFile** (or something to that effect).
+I need to correct this error.

+That's all for now.

+---
 ### 08/07/2024
 I haven't committed any updates in a bit over a week, but I have been chipping away at the documentation.
 The User Guide (called the *slow start guide* right now) is coming along pretty well, and I think it will be more valuable than the cmdlet options.